boker/Angular-Survey/README.md

 * ng-select

 ###Step 4:
 This introduces services.
-In additional it covers the following:
+In addition it covers the following:
 * $http service
 * Services, Factories and Providers